Olivier-Berg/PPE-notes/PPE/Philosophy/Logics/Notes/Tutorials/Class 4.md

 p.
 91: why can't "... has a computer" not just be a predicate, why does it have to be "... has ..."
 ... and why is it different for 'is' p.
 78,
 **Because for "is ..."  the "..." is usually a bijvoegelijk naamwoord, so then there is no way to fill it.
 It makes sense for "is a scrooge".**
-"... has ..." usually is an existential claim: "for all x (x is a person and for at least one y (y is a so))"
+"... has ..." usually is an existential claim: "for all x (x is a person and for at least one y (y is a soul and x has y))"

 in TLM there is no mention of a domain, does that mean that the domain is just always "everything"

 "In the definition of formulae (Def'n.
 4.7), TLM does not include forallx's restriction (on p.
 83) on the formulae to which quantifiers can be prepended to produce other formulae.
 However, a restriction like that is ultimately needed (implicitly) for TLM's definition of an _L_2-sentence (Def'n.
 4.10).
 I will discuss what I take to be a more elegant version of this restriction in class." what do you mean?